 Customs use it to clear your goods and determine the duties and taxes.

-Where do I state it?
+Where do I declare it?

 Often people declare a lower value on the customs invoice to reduce the import tax and duty.
 If customs is suspicious of the valuation in your paperwork, often when your shipment arrives in the destination country, the customs officer will hold the package and ask the receiver to provide proof of payment.
 Or, they will open your package to inspect the goods, then check on their database or on your website to make sure the item's value declared in the shipping document matches the actual value of the item in the market.